gregbkr/kubernetes-kargo-logging-monitoring/README.md

 - Dynamic loadbalancer (traefik): an alternative to haproxy, quite powerful with its dynamic service discovery and auto certification

 *Prerequisit:*
-- Kargo support many different type of cloud.
+- Kargo support many different types of cloud.
 I will show you the broader way to build k8s while abstracting the OS creation.
-You will just need to give to kargo somes coreos OS: IP, and ssh access.
+You will just need to give to kargo some coreos hosts: IP, and ssh access.

 More info: you can find an overview of that setup on my blog: https://greg.satoshi.tech/